 Often tranquil, but in constant motion, beautiful yet tempestuous, the sea has always been a source of fascination—and inspiration to artists.
 Since the 17th century, artists around the world have often returned to this subject in an attempt to interpret and redefine humandkind’s changing relationship with the sea.

 The Mariners’ Museum features one of the finest collections of maritime art in the United States.
 The collection spans the Seventeenth to the late Twentieth century and includes many significant maritime artists and historical events.
-In addition to works by Fitz Hugh Lane, Robert Salmon, Samuel Walters, Thomad Luny, Robert Cleveley, William Bradford and Edward Cooke, there are two substantial compilations of paintings by Antonio Jacobsen and brothers James and John Bard.
+In addition to works by Fitz Hugh Lane, Robert Salmon, Samuel Walters, Thomas Luny, Robert Cleveley, William Bradford and Edward Cooke, there are two substantial compilations of paintings by Antonio Jacobsen and brothers James and John Bard.
 All of these works testify to the enduring power of the sea in the human imagination.

 The decorative arts collection encompasses objects that reflect daily uses and provide insight into the cultures that created them.
 They range from textiles, ceramics, silverware, furniture, ship and boat decoration, embroidered works, toys, and carvings.

 James Buttersworth commemorates one of the trial races to determine which American yacht would defend the America’s Cup in 1893.
 Notice the crew on Vigilant’s foredeck preparing to hoist a sail as the yacht leads Jubilee, Pilgrim, and Colonia.
 After a summer of such trials, Nathanael Herreshoff’s Vigilant was selected to represent the New York Yacht Club in defense of the cup.

 Even by 1893, when photographers like Edwin Levick and James Burton were documenting yachts and important regattas, there was still a viable market for paintings by artists of Buttersworth’s caliber.